unraid/docs/docs/unraid-os/manual/troubleshooting.md

 - Extract the _changes.txt_ file and overwrite the one on the flash to ensure you have one that corresponds to the bz\* type files you have just placed on the flash drive.
-The system will work if you do not copy this file but it id good practice to keep it in sync with the release that is currently active.
+The system will work if you do not copy this file but it is good practice to keep it in sync with the release that is currently active.
 - Tidily eject the flash drive from the PC/Mac.
 - Boot the Unraid server of the freshly written flash drive.